CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 ## Processing register data under the Act on Secondary Use

-Analysing register data differs from the process mentioned above.
-In this case, CSC's helpdesk manages users' access to the SD Desktop computing environment in compliance with the Finnish Act on the Secondary Use of Health and Social data and the Findata Authority's Regulation.

-Register data can only be provided by the Findata Authority and accessed via the SD Desktop service.
-For more information about data provided by single registers, contact us at: servicedesk@csc.fi.
+The Finnish Act on Secondary Use of health and social data regulates register data processing.
+Therefore, register data can only be provided by the Findata Authority and accessed via the SD Desktop service.
+CSC's helpdesk manages users' access to  SD Desktop and results export based on the data permit.

 !!!
 Note
     Register data processing is subject to several limitations.
 Therefore, we recommend contacting us at servicedesk@csc.fi (subject: Sensitive data) before applying for a data permit to verify if the service matches your needs.